 How does it work?

-The two leading forms of immunotherapy based on research from SCCA are cellular immunotherapy and checkpoint inhibitors.
+The two leading forms of immunotherapy based on research from SCCA are cellular immunotherapy and immune checkpoint inhibitors.

-Checkpoint inhibitors work by teaching immune cells to target and attack the pathways where cancer grows.
+Immune checkpoint inhibitors work by teaching immune cells to target and attack the pathways where cancer grows.
 Tumor cells can hide themselves by sending false signals to immune cell “checkpoints” so that they look harmless.
 Checkpoint inhibitor drugs block these false signals, so the immune system isn’t tricked into ignoring tumors.

 Many of the key elements of immunotherapy have been around for decades.
-In fact, SCCA has known the promise of immunotherapy ever since our alliance partner, Fred Hutch, led the way in bone marrow transplantation — an early form of immunotherapy — over 40 years ago.
+In fact, SCCA has known the promise of immunotherapy ever since our alliance partner, Fred Hutch, led the way in blood and bone marrow transplantation — an early form of immunotherapy — over 40 years ago.
 Our world-class doctors are using immunotherapy research to bring a better reality to our patients, providing the therapies of tomorrow, today.
 Below is a link of immunotherapy clinical trials that are currently open and accepting patients at SCCA.

 Saving lives with exceptional science